gkishard-workingboy/cse428/labs/lab2/readme.txt

 >>> Would you like to end the current game? (yes/*)

-Typing "yes" here will end the game, but typing anything else will generate a new distribution of cards.
+Like in Pinochle, typing "yes" here will end the game, but typing anything else will generate a new distribution of cards.
 We re-generated the cards several times.
 Each time the cards were generated, the players' hands are initially listed in the order that the user specified in the command.
 Each player is dealt 2 cards.
 Then, the program prints the board, which has 3 cards.
 The cards on the board are dealt to each player.
 The players' hands are displayed again after the flop.
 For each hand, the program lists the cards in order, starting with the player's original 2 cards followed by the 3 cards dealt from the board.
 This time, the players are listed in descending order based on rank.

 Here a few examples from the outputs we got: